-4. Responses to bullying behaviours
+Responses to bullying behaviours

-When the Principal has sufficient information to understand the circumstances of the alleged bullying and the students involved, a number of strategies may be implemented to address the behaviour and support affected students in consultation with the teachers, Chaplain, Principal and Department of Education specialist staff etc.
+When the class teacher or Principal has sufficient information to understand the circumstances of the alleged bullying and the students involved, a number of strategies may be implemented to address the behaviour and support affected students in consultation with SSS, Principal, Department of Education and Training specialist staff.

 There are a number of factors that will be considered when determining the most appropriate response to the behaviour.
-When making a decision about how to respond to bullying behaviour, Linton Primary School will consider:
+When making a decision about how to respond to bullying behaviour, Linton Primary School will considered.